 4. Biodiversity and Soil Health

 Support for Microbial and Fungal Communities: Soil organic carbon acts as a nourishment source for soil organisms enhancing microbial diversity and activity.
-These microbes are vital componenet for nutrient cycling, maintaining soil structure, and disease suppression, which ultimately supports healthy crop growth (Six et al. 2006).
+These microbes are vital component for nutrient cycling, maintaining soil structure, and disease suppression, which ultimately supports healthy crop growth (Six et al. 2006).

 Encourages Biodiversity: Soil carbon contributes to a healthier ecosystem by supporting a range of organisms from bacteria to fungi to small invertebrates.
 This diversity enhances ecosystem resilience and enables soil to withstand various stresses such as changes in moisture and temperature (Bardgett & van der Putten, 2014).